Barbering Schools in Minnesota

 • Complete school through the 10th grade

-• Complete a State-approved, 1,500-hour barbering program
+• Complete a State-approved, 1,500-hour barber program

-• Pass Minnesota’s barbering licensure exam
+• Pass Minnesota’s barber licensure exam

 • Pay all relevant fees